 The Next Big Thing in Cannabis?
 Terpenes

 Looking for a new angle to approach the cannabis business?
-While medical and lifestyle entrepreneurs have been honing in on the active cannabinoids, like THC and CBD, it turns out the real soul of the plant has been right under our noses.
+While medical and lifestyle entrepreneurs have been homing in on the active cannabinoids THC and CBD, many say the plant’s real potential has been right under our noses.
+Literally.

 Related: 5 Things You Should Know About CBD